mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/performance_optimization.md

 3. View mstx timestamp

-   The collection tool does not generate files of mstx information directly, so it need to be extract from `profile` folder manually via command line.
+   The collection tool does not generate files of mstx information directly, so it need to be extracted from `profile` folder manually via command line.
 Taking the first device for example, the corresponding directory structure is shown below:

    ```sh
    output